 Your baby’s now big enough to fit the length between your hand and the crook of your elbow, and even more changes are happening inside that precious body.
 The respiratory system, for one, is developing quite nicely.
 The tiny lungs just need a bit more maturing before they’ll be able to breathe on their own.
 In the meantime, expect to feel small rhythmic movements coming from your belly every now and then.
 Those are your baby’s cute little hiccups!
 Don’t worry, they’re painless and perfectly normal.
+Learn more about your body development at 27 weeks pregnant.

 Do you realize that it’s been 29 weeks since your last menstrual cycle?
 Feels like a nice break, doesn’t it?
 Equally amazing is the thought that your uterus has now expanded to the size of a basketball.
 Unfortunately, you may see and feel swelling in other areas as well, particularly in your hands and feet.
 This swelling – also known as edema – happens when the increased blood flow in your body causes fluid to build up in your tissues.
 Not to worry, this is just one of the many pregnancy symptoms that are perfectly normal and temporary.
 However, if the swelling is excessive, it may be a sign of preeclampsia – a pregnancy complication associated with high blood pressure – so it’s best and safest to consult with your doctor.